Human rights in Tuvalu: National human rights institution

 Tuvalu lacks a national human rights institution, and most enquiries from the public relating to human rights are received by the Tuvalu National Council of Women (TNCW)’s Legal Rights Training Officer and the Office of the People’s Lawyer.
 Both NGOs and Youth Groups alike run human rights workshops to inform their respective audiences of their rights.

 In 2014 the office of the Chief Ombudsman was established, with the appointment of Sa'aga Talu Teafa.
 The primary role of the Chief Ombudsman is to work to achieve good governance through the enforcement of the Leadership Code Act.

 Freedom of belief

+The 2023 amendments to the Constitution confirm the freedom of belief (section 23), while permitting laws to be enacted which is reasonably required in the interests of: